FY2021 Anti-Slavery and Human Trafficking Transparency Statement

 GLORY LTD. registered in Himeji, Japan is the ultimate parent company of all companies within the GLORY group.
 Glory Global Solutions (International) Limited, is a company registered in England and Wales, and is the GLORY group’s headquarters for international sales and service.

 GLORY is a business providing products and solutions to automate the processing of cash in the financial, retail, transportation, gaming and other industries in more than 100 countries.
-GLORY has approximately 10,150 employees around the world.
-For more information on GLORY’s business and its activities, please visit the following website:
+GLORY had 10,915 employees around the world as of 31 March 2022.
+For more information on GLORY’s business and its activities, please visit the following website: https://corporate.glory-global.com/

 3. GLORY’S commitment and initiatives to combat Slavery and Human Trafficking